-Whether you are looking to stay in a traditional Viking-style turf house or stargazing from a floating ice hotel, 2020 is an exciting year for staying in amazing places.
-Here are five of favourite hotels from around the world that are bound to make any trip extra special.
+Whether you like the idea of staying in a traditional Viking-style turf house or stargazing from a floating hotel, we’ve rounded up five of amazing hotels from around our world that are bound to make any trip extra special.

 1. SkyScape, New Zealand

 Sleep may well be the last thing on your mind at SkyScape.
 With glass roofs and walls, this accommodation is all about wide-eyed appreciation of the cosmos.
 Snug in the native bush of South island’s Omaha Hill Station, the three recessed SkyScape units (two are opening early this year) provide ground-level star gazing from a king-size bed.
 Watching, mesmerised, as the Milky Way arches overhead, you’ll appreciate why this area has been declared an International Dark Sky Reserve.
 The night skies are some of the clearest in the world.
 At SkyScape you can even gaze at the heavens from an outdoor cedar bathtub, contemplating the Southern Cross with a glass of New Zealand chardonnay in hand.

 Spend a couple of nights here and you’ll certainly connect with nature.
 Off-grid, accessed by dirt road and fed by pure spring water from the Ben Ohau Range, SkyScape offers farm tours as well as gourmet breakfasts and evening platters using fresh local produce.

 “Tucked Hobbit-style into the hillside, SkyScape was the perfect one-room hideaway to escape to.
 I spent the day touring the merino sheep farm with owner Bevan and the afternoon sipping fine wine while watching hawks hunt rabbits on the tussock-laden landscape.
 My lasting memory?
 Soaking in the outdoor bathtub watching the steam rise up towards the shooting star-streaked night sky.”